Cubidev3/Moonshade/README.md

 # Moonshade
-A Raytracer made by Cubidev3 with Rust
+A CPU Multithreaded Raytracer made with Rust